Diving Deeper Into Fiction

 Registration is open and spaces are already filling up.
 Hurry and contact Rita to reserve your space at email@example.com

-$40 covers the cost of the entire day’s workshops.
-Payment may be made at the door, but registration must be made by September 8.
+$40 covers the cost of the entire day’s workshops. $60 for couples.

 Writing outstanding fiction that inspires readers should be the believing writer’s goal.
 The days we live in are increasingly difficult, and many people are discouraged.
 A believing writer can bring encouragement and comfort, and a respite from the world, both in Christian circles and to the unbelieving by developing characters and story lines readers can relate to.
 This is the reason why I organized the Writing to Inspire Christian Writers Workshop, to help both published and aspiring Christian writers energize their callings and find fellowship among like-minded writers from various backgrounds.